Adaptation of the Welsh National Exercise Referral Scheme (NERS) to virtual delivery: Evaluation of impact and opportunities

 What does the research mean for Local Authorities?

-The knowledge from this research will provide an understanding of whether and how NERS could be delivered virtually in the future (in addition to core face-to-face delivery) and the implications of this in terms of service user uptake, engagement, outcomes, and programme costs.
+The knowledge from this research will provide an understanding of whether and how the Welsh NERS could be delivered virtually in the future (in addition to core face-to-face delivery) and the implications of this in terms of service user uptake, engagement, outcomes, and programme costs.
 This will take into consideration the learning gained from delivering the programme virtually in response to the Covid-19 pandemic.
 More widely, the findings may also be of interest to others responsible for developing or managing health improvement programmes who are considering introducing virtual delivery.

 What does the evaluation research mean for the Public?

-Adding virtual delivery to NERS could increase programme accessibility and improve health outcomes e.g. there may be groups of people whose circumstances make face-to-face attendance challenging.
+Adding virtual delivery to the Welsh NERS could increase programme accessibility and improve health outcomes e.g. there may be groups of people whose circumstances make face-to-face attendance challenging.
 This research will help to identify who these groups of people are and how they can be best supported to engage in this way.
-The findings will inform NERS programme managers, and those responsible for other types of health improvement programmes, to deliver public services that are increasingly person-centred and flexible.
+The findings will inform Welsh NERS programme managers, and those responsible for other types of health improvement programmes, to deliver public services that are increasingly person-centred and flexible.

 How are the public involved in the evaluation?